When I think of the Holidays, I think about pecans. They have to be somewhere on my dessert table.

 - Add in bourbon and vanilla and simmer for a few minutes.

 - Add in pecans.
-Turn heat off and allow to sit while oven is preheating, about 15 minutes, while pie shell is baking in oven.
+Turn heat off and allow to sit while oven is preheating, about 15 minutes and while pie shell is baking in oven.

 - Pour cream and pecans into par-baked pie shell.
 Remember to reduce heat to 400 and bake for another 20-25 minutes.

-- Check tart at 15 minutes, tamp down bubbles the cream forms and sprinkle in some dried cranberries.
+- Check tart at 15 minutes, tamp down bubbles the cream forms and sprinkle in some dried cranberries if you want to.

 - Cool completely before cutting.

 - Mix flour with sugar and salt.